2023 Solar Incentives Guide for Bruce, IL - Tax Credits & Rebates

 EcoWatch's Bruce, IL Solar Incentives FAQs

-You can reduce your carbon footprint by 450 pounds of CO2 a year when you switch to solar panels.
-This adds up to roughly 9,000 pounds in 20 years.
-Solar is also a renewable energy source, which means that switching your home over lessens the drain on our planet's resources.
+You can reduce your carbon footprint by 450 pounds of CO2 a year when you install solar panels.
+This adds up to approximately 9,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.

-The order your incentives will be applied in could vary depending on which incentives you are claiming but usually yes, you can claim multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to be sure you are claiming all of the incentives you qualify for and applying them in the correct order.
+The order your incentives will be applied in could vary depending on which incentives you are claiming but in most cases yes, you can claim multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to confirm you are claiming all the incentives you're eligible for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.